 You’re sick of your situation.
-Your partner is driving you up the wall, the kids are too.
+Your partner is driving you up the wall.
+The kids are too.
 You’re frustrated with your job.
-You’re tired of feeling stressed and overwhelmed.
+You are tired of feeling stressed and overwhelmed.
 If things would just finally CHANGE, you’d feel so much better.
+Wanna hear something interesting?

 Pretty interesting, right?
-Here’s what to do with this.
+Here’s what to do with this:

 The focus of your thoughts is in the projected and imaginary future state in which your current situation is the same, or worse.
-The focus of your thoughts is around an idea that this stress, pain, discomfort, and/or struggle will not end for a while and your stress is coming from the anticipation that the end in sight is maybe not that much in sight.
+It is around the idea that this stress, pain, discomfort, and/or struggle will not end for a while.
+Your stress is coming from the anticipation that the end in sight is not really in sight.

-Check it out.
 Take any stressful situation you have going on – anything that is causing any amount of misery and ask yourself: “Where does the misery exist?“

 Is it right here in this exact moment NOW as you’re reading this, or is it when you’re thinking about the imminent journey that this situation may travel, extending the misery and strife?

 It’s not right now.

 Now get really present, shift your attention to your body and just drop your thoughts for a second.
 Look around you, what is real right now this very second?
 Nothing really stressful, right?

-Ok, now even if you’re reading this from your phone while giving your kids a bath, both screaming and splashing, the smoke alarm is going off, the dog is barking, the doorbell is ringing with an urgent package that must be signed for, and your homemade soup is boiling over I’d STILL argue that any stress you’re feeling is not caused by the what-is-ness of right now, it’s the resistance to the what-is-ness AND the idea that it’s not over.
+Ok, now even if you’re reading this from your phone while giving your kids a bath, both screaming and splashing, the smoke alarm is going off, the dog is barking, the doorbell is ringing with an urgent package that must be signed for, and your homemade soup is boiling over I’d STILL argue that any stress you’re feeling is not caused by the what-is-ness of right now.
+It’s the resistance to the what-is-ness AND the idea that it’s not over.
 (Meaning, it’s in your imagined future state.)